-Agent James Bond 007 is on a mission which includes a media tycoon, his former lover and a Chinese agent.
-Elliot Carver wants to complete his global media empire, but in order for this to work, he must achieve broadcasting rights in China.
+Agent James Bond 007 (Pierce Brosnan) is on a mission which includes a media tycoon, his former lover and a Chinese Agent.
+Elliot Carver (Jonathan Pryce) wants to complete his global media empire, but in order for this to work, he must achieve broadcasting rights in China.
 Carver wants to start up World War III by starting a confrontation over British and Chinese waters.
-Bond gains the help of Wai Lin on his quest to stop him, but how will Bond feel when he meets up with his former lover, who is now Carver's wife.Written by
+Bond gains the help of Wai Lin (Michelle Yeoh) on his quest to stop him, but how will Bond feel when he meets up with his former lover, Paris (Teri Hatcher), who is now Carver's wife.Written by

 Our man's in position on the center camera.
 It's like a terrorist supermarket.
 Chinese Long March Scud, Panther AS-565 attack helicopter, a pair of Russian mortars, and the crates look like American rifles.
 Chilean mines.
 German explosives.
 Fun for the whole family.